gwaidan/metro-modular/MidiBud/readme.md

 # MidiBud (forked from Pete@kvitek.com)

-This is based on the MidiBud available at https://github.com/kvitekp/
+This is based on the MidiBud v0.3 published at https://midisizer.com/about/midibud/

 The original is a nifty repurposing of the Mutable MidiPal for desktop experimentation.